Full-time: four years; Part-time: Typically six years depending on rate of study.

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

 The first year of the Physics and Astrophysics degrees are common, and students may move between them up to the end of the first year: Physics, Applied Physics, Physics with Astrophysics, or Astrophysics.
 BSc(Hons) students study for three years; students demonstrating the ability can complete a fourth year to gain an MPhys.
-You can choose if you want to continue on to the MPhys route at the end of Year 2.
+You can choose if you want to continue on to the MPhys route at the end of Year 2 (Year 3 if you started in the Foundation Entry).
 If you are planning a career in scientific research, we would strongly recommend the four-year MPhys qualification.

 The MPhys individual project provides an introduction to research and lasts a whole semester in the final year.
 This takes the place of the normal BSc project.
 The BSc (Hons) course takes three years, with the undergraduate Masters MPhys course which allows students to study to a greater depth than is possible on the Bachelors course, takes four years to complete.
-You enrol onto the MPhys course in the first instance and decide between BSc (Hons) and MPhys after Year 2, taking into account your achievements and career aspirations.
+You enrol onto the MPhys course in the first instance and decide between BSc (Hons) and MPhys after Year 2 (Year 3 if you started in the Foundation Entry), taking into account your achievements and career aspirations.
 You will study six modules per year, making a total of 18 modules for the BSc (Hons) and 24 modules for the MPhys (Hons).

 For a concise summary of the main features of this course, see our course specification.